ratneshvansh13/Terraform/README.md

 # Terraform
 Terraform Repo
-# To run any project first initilize the terraform:
+# To run any project first initilize the terraform locally :
 terraform init